WSU-cshimizu/ceg4110-group-project-no-grads/deliverables/user-stories.md

-As an art director, I want to create art that is simple and understandable so that the player can easily understand how to interact with the game.
+Virginia:
+As a player, I want to navigate an enviornment that's easy to explore with collision that supports my movement and keeps me within bounds.

-As a level designer, I want to create a clear and fun to navigate game space that will keep players interested and engaged.
+As a level designer, I want a varietey of enemies to make gameplay engaging and difficult.